 The Home is a private non-profit corporation under the laws of Nebraska.
 The Home was to be available for needy, elderly Nebraska Master Masons and those female relatives that might become dependent on them.
-During the intervening years, new buildings have been erected and new admission criteria and services have been added to better meet the needs of our membership and changing times.
+During the intervening years, new buildings were erected and new admission criteria and services were added to better meet the needs of our membership and changing times.

 Every Nebraska Mason, friends of The Home, and many Masonic-affiliated organizations help provide funds for daily operational expenses.
 True to its original purpose, The Masonic Home endures as a testament to the thoughtful concern and lasting loyalty that make the community of Freemasons unique.